-I hope you enjoy our time together and grow as a writer and critical thinker.
+I hope you enjoy our second class together and continue your growth as a writer and critical thinker.

-The things you learn in our class can impact you both now and later.
+The things you learn and experience in our class can impact you both now and later.

 I am here to help, and you have lots of campus and college resources available to support you.